VR-25/acc/README.md

 # Default values are restored on unplug and when the daemon stops.

 # max_charging_current (mcc) #
-# apply_on_plug dedicated to current control
-# This is managed with "acc --set --current ..." (acc -s c ...) commands.
+# max_charging_voltage (mcv) #
+# Only the current/voltage value is to be supplied.
+# Control files are automatically selected.
 # Refer back to the command examples.

-# max_charging_voltage (mcv) #
-# apply_on_boot dedicated to voltage control
-# This is managed with "acc --set --voltage ..." (acc -s v ...) commands.

 # reboot_on_pause (rp) #
 # If this doesn't make sense to you, you probably don't need it.